 As a die-hard Harry Potter fan living in London, I’ll sometimes be wandering down a street and stumble across one of the film locations, totally by accident.
-So you Potterheads don’t miss out, download the guide to your phone so you have it to hand – just like magic!
+So you Potterheads don’t miss out, here are my favorites spots below:

 The Eurostar train station can be seen in the second film (Harry Potter and the Chamber of Secrets) when Harry and the Weasleys land in front of the station in the flying Ford Anglia.

 Euston Rd, Kings Cross, London N1C 4QP